Ways to Notify Users About Cookies

 What are Cookies?

 Cookies are small files that retain information from computers and can be accessed by the user and the company.
+They are a commonly-used tool to collect information from users and store that data for later use.
+Cookies fall under multiple privacy laws protecting the private information of individuals from defraudment and unfair practices.

 There are multiple types of cookies related to security, shopping baskets, optimization, and customization.
 Some of these cookies actively collect user information or passively store the data for future use.